 A few examples:

 Held every year, the Project Week is a national challenge that places the emphasis very firmly on the cross-curricular element.
-The event attracts over 1,000 students from the ISEG Marketing & Communication School, Epitech, e-artsup and SUP'Internet to the seven main campuses in the IONIS Education Group to work in mixed teams on practical issues.
-In 2014, the mobile applications invented and developed focused on customer satisfaction.
+The event attracts over 1,000 students from ISEG Marketing & Communication School, Epitech and e-artsup in the 7 main campuses of IONIS Education Group in order to work in mixed teams on practical issues.

 Every year, Epitech, SUP'Internet and e-artsup students attend HEC Academies - themed seminars combining theory-based lessons with practical workshops and group work.
 They provide an opportunity for students from prestigious school, with different backgrounds, to join forces in taking on challenges to create joint projects, some of which lead to the creation of a business.